jimatas/Developist.Core.Persistence/ReadMe.md

 }
 ```

-The following query will then retrieve a `Book` object by its title using a predicate expression.
+The following query will then retrieve a `Book` entity by its title using a predicate expression.
 The book that is returned will have its `Author` navigation property loaded, as well as all the items in the `Books` navigation property of that `Author`.

 ```csharp
 var includePaths = EntityIncludePaths.ForEntity<Book>()